PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

 SPDX-License-Identifier: MPL-2.0
 -->
 # Tabular converter
-Tabular data can come from Excel files, a set of CSV files, GNF files, databases, pandas DataFrames, etc etc.
+Tabular data are commonly stored in spreadsheet files: Excel files, CSV files, GNF files, databases, pandas DataFrames, etc.
-The similarity between all tabular data is that it contains multiple `tables`, each with multiple `columns`, possibly with a specific `unit`.
+The similarity between all tabular data is that it contains multiple `tables`, each with multiple `columns`, possibly with a specific `unit` row.
-Others may have a categorical value which needs to be mapped (i.e. open: 0, closed: 1); in general we'll call these `substitutions`.
+Others may have categorical values that need to be further mapped (i.e., open: 0, closed: 1).
+These attributes are referred to as `substitutions`.

 ## Mapping file
-A mapping file is a yaml with three main sections `grid`, `units` and `substitutions`:
+A mapping file is a yaml file with three main sections `grid`, `units` and `substitutions`:
 ```yaml
 grid: